 Bewley’s Big Coffee Morning Social for Hospice

-If you would like to host socially distanced or virtual coffee morning for your local hospice, you can register to host a coffee morning here.
+If you would like to host a coffee morning for your local hospice, you can register to host a coffee morning here.

 Hospice Sunflower Days

 Hospice Sunflower Days is one of Ireland’s longest established charity fundraisers.
 2024 will mark the 34th year of the campaign.
 We will return to the streets once again to raise funds for Hospice Sunflower Days on June 7th & 8th.
 Look out for volunteers taking donations in villages, towns and cities across the country!

 Our Virtual Sunflower Remembrance Garden is open again this year for those who wish to sponsor a sunflower in memory of a loved one whilst supporting their local hospice.